cginternals/glbinding/README.md

 *glbinding* leverages modern C++11 features like enum classes, lambdas, and variadic templates, instead of relying on macros (all OpenGL symbols are real functions and variables).
 It provides [type-safe parameters](#type-safe-parameters), [per feature API header](#per-feature-api-header), [lazy function resolution](#lazy-function-resolution), [multi-context](#multi-context-support) and [multi-thread](#multi-thread-support) support, [global](#global-callbacks) and [local](#local-callbacks) function callbacks, [meta information](#meta-information) about the generated OpenGL binding and the OpenGL runtime, as well as multiple [examples](#examples) for quick-starting your projects.

-Current code written with a typical C binding for OpenGL is fully compatible for the use with *glbinding*.
+Current gl code, written with a typical C binding for OpenGL is fully compatible for the use with *glbinding*.
 Just replace all includes to the old binding and use the appropriate api namespace, e.g., ```gl```:

 ```